Cottage | 2 bedrooms | sleeps 4

 To the front of the cottage is a large decked area with patio furniture.
 Here you can relax and take in the wonderful vista that is the open meadow and woodland views that stretch out across the Aeron Valley.

-All bookings are Saturday to Saturday in High season, although we always try to accommodate other change-over days where possible.
-Mid and Low season book-in dates are flexible.
+All bookings are Saturday to Saturday in High season, although we will always try to be flexible to accommodate your dates where possible.
+Mid and Low season booking dates are flexible and Short Breaks are available by arrangement.

 If you would like a full Welcome Pack prepared for your arrival, please request this when booking.